 Sediment dams would contain runoff from waste rock emplacements, as well as areas of initial and established rehabilitation.
 The sediment dams would allow for gravity settling of sediment prior to release off-site.

-Sediment dams would be designed based on the Best Practice Erosion and Sediment Control Guideline (International Erosion Control Association [IECA], 2018) as described in the Surface Water and Flooding Assessment (WRM, 2022).
+Sediment dams would be designed based on the Best Practice Erosion and Sediment Control Guideline (International Erosion Control Association [IECA], 2018) as described in Appendix B.

 Sediment dams would be maintained until such time as vegetation within the catchment of the sediment dams successfully establishes and where runoff has similar water quality characteristics to areas that are undisturbed by mining activities.
 Sediment dams may be maintained in rehabilitated areas when site water demand requires it.